Global SMEFT Fits at Future Colliders: Input measurements

 For the rate measurements of the $WW$ process, the following treatment is implemented.
 The decay of a single $W$ can be separated into four channels, $e\nu$, $\mu\nu$, $\tau\nu$ and $jj$.
-For each possible decay channel of the $WW$ pair, we estimate the precision of the rate measurement (in terms of $\sigma_{\eeww} \times {\rm BR}_{W^+} \times {\rm BR}_{W^-}$), Considering only the statistical uncertainties of the signal and assuming 100\% selection efficiency\footnote{to be updated with detector acceptances}.
+For each possible decay channel of the $WW$ pair, we estimate the precision of the rate measurement (in terms of $\sigma_{\eeww} \times {\rm BR}_{W^+} \times {\rm BR}_{W^-}$), considering only the statistical uncertainties of the signal and the above-mentioned selection efficiency of $45\%$ in all $WW$ events.
 We also assume that the $W$ has no exotic decay, so that the relation

 is imposed.
 With this condition, one could extract the precision of the total cross section $\sigma_{WW}$ and the $W$ branching ratios from the measurements of all the $WW$ channels.
 Additional measurements of the W-boson width ($\it e.g.$ the ones from threshold scan) as listed in \autoref{tab:EWPO}, as well as the projected reach of the HL-LHC are also included in the global analysis.
 With these measurements, the total cross section and branching ratios can be determined even without imposing \autoref{eq:WBR}.
 From the projections on total cross section $\sigma_{WW}$ and the $W$ branching ratios, the likelihood ($\chi^2$) of the operator coefficients can be obtained, which is combined with the one from the differential analysis.